 Mission Statement: Provide professional development which assures personal growth for faculty and staff.

 The Professional Development Committee offers many opportunities to find new and constructive ways to serve and support the entire college.
 This committee works very closely with HR to provide on-boarding support, develop new ways to train new employees, help create the templet for mentorship programs, and brain-storm new ideas to make ICC a better place to work.
 Members constantly try to find ways to cross-pollinate across divisions, buildings, staff/faculty/administrators, and other colleagues at the community, regional, and national levels.
 All faculty and staff welcome.
 No Ex-officio members.
-Set meetings are the third (3rd) Friday of the month at 11 a.m..
+Set meetings are the last Wednesday of each month at 8:30 a.m. via Teams.

 Mission: The Program Review Committee assists programs in achieving continuous quality improvement by maintaining focus on student success, faculty involvement, currency and relevancy.